betagouv/aides-jeunes/README.md

 You can safely use `npm test && npm run cypress` to drive your developments.

+## Development Environment and Cypress

+In Cypress tests, we verify that email functionality works.
+To check this locally, you need to copy and paste the environmental variables from .env.e2e to your .env file (and create the .env file if you don't already have one).

 ## Email

 We use the framework [MJML](https://mjml.io/) to design and integrate the templates.
 [Tipimail](https://fr.tipimail.com) is our service to send emails.